My Partner Cheated on Me — Should I Try to Make It Work?

-While there is a lot known about the factors that contribute to or prevent infidelity, there is less understanding, from the perspective of someone dating the partner who has cheated, of what goes into the decision to stay and try to make it work or split up and try to move on.
+While there is a lot known about the factors that contribute to or prevent infidelity, there is less understanding, from the perspective of someone dating the partner who has cheated, of what goes into the decision to stay and try to make it work or to split up and try to move on.
 This can be a very clear-cut decision, and sometimes being cheated on ends up telling us what we needed to know.
-But it can also be a lot tougher, full of ambivalence, indecision and feelings of loss.
+But it can also be full of ambivalence, indecision, and feelings of loss.

 A Cognitive Science Perspective

-In order to test whether their hypothetical decision-making sequence fits how people who experience infidelity from their partners actually decide whether to stay or leave, Shrout and Weigel conducted two studies.
-Both studies used essentially the same format with necessary differences in measures used, looking at a sample of study participants in long-term relationships.
+To test whether their hypothetical decision-making sequence fits how people who experience infidelity from their partners actually decide whether to stay or leave, Shrout and Weigel conducted two studies.
+Both utilized essentially the same format with necessary differences in measures used, looking at a sample of study participants in long-term relationships.

 In the first study, participants (about 200 U.S. university students) were asked to contemplate a hypothetical infidelity, starting with assumptions of either social network approval or disapproval.
 In the second study, participants who had recently learned of a partner's infidelity were recruited to examine their actual decision-making process to see if it matched the sequential model.
 These participants (115) were recruited from the same university.
-All of them had been in romantic relationships in which their partner had cheated on them, and 16 percent were still dating that person.
-The infidelity had to have occurred within the past three months, an effort to ensure memories of the decision-making process were clear.
+All had been in romantic relationships in which a partner had cheated on them, and 16 percent were still dating that person.
+The infidelity had to have occurred within the past three months, to ensure that memories of the decision-making process were clear.

 The researchers tested for significance of different orders of the same factors, but did not find a serial mediation relationship, highlighting the relevance of these specific sequential factors in the step-wise process of decision-making.

-The second study, in which participants had recently experienced infidelity in a romantic relationship, was designed to determine whether the sequential model carried over into real-world populations.
-They again found support for the sequential model, noting that those with more disapproving social networks were more likely to make non-benign, conflict-promoting attributions, leading to lower levels of forgiveness, and then greater certainty about the decision following infidelity.
+The second study, whose participants had recently experienced infidelity in a romantic relationship, was designed to determine whether the sequential model carried over into real-world populations.
+They again found support for the sequential model, noting that those with more disapproving social networks were more likely to make non-benign, conflict-promoting attributions, leading to lower levels of forgiveness and then greater certainty about the decision following infidelity.
 They noted that greater negative emotion was correlated with certainty about breaking up.
-As with Study 1, they found that alternative sequences of the factors did not reflect the actual decision-making process, again supporting the specific cognitive steps in their model.
+As in the first study, they found that alternative sequences of the factors did not reflect the actual decision-making process, again supporting the specific cognitive steps in their model.

-Taken together, the results supported the theory that advice and attitudes from family and friends changes how we pay attention to information in the aftermath of infidelity, which in turn tilts in favor or against attributing blame, which then influences forgiveness, finally affecting how strongly we feel about the relationship decision.
+Taken together, the results support the theory that advice and attitudes from family and friends change how we pay attention to information in the aftermath of infidelity, which in turn tilts in favor for or against attributing blame, which then influences forgiveness, finally affecting how strongly we feel about the relationship decision.

 In general, though it is a less "romantic" way of thinking about relationships, having a rational understanding of the decision-making process can give us more agency and control over how we respond to such events.
 Recognizing the biasing effect of social approval or disapproval may help us to look at the facts of the situation with greater balance, and understanding how we attribute blame or innocence may help us come to the point of forgiveness when desirable.

-For those with strong motivations to try to keep the relationship together, who want to try to recover, repair and possibly grow together after infidelity, a close examination of the factors spelled out in this study may assist in the process of dealing with social stigma, blame, and ultimately finding forgiveness — rather than "going through the motions" or "living a lie" while perhaps continuing to harbor negative feelings and miss out on intimacy.
+For those with strong motivations to try to keep the relationship together, who want to try to recover, repair, and possibly grow together after infidelity, a close examination of the factors spelled out in this study may assist in the process of dealing with social stigma, blame, and ultimately finding forgiveness — rather than "going through the motions" or "living a lie," while perhaps continuing to harbor negative feelings and missing out on intimacy.